Oregon State University College of Engineering: Schools

-Size
+Enrollment

-As of Fall 2022, there were over 9,800 students enrolled in the College of Engineering at the Corvallis campus.
-The College of Engineering's faculty is made up of approximately 122 members whose time is split between teaching and research.
+As of Fall 2022, there were over 9,800 students enrolled in the college of engineering at the Corvallis campus.
+The college of engineering's faculty is made up of approximately 122 members whose time is split between teaching and research.
 The college's operational budget for the 2022–2023 school year was $128.2 million with $64.6 million from research grants and $19.4 million from private donors.

 Computer science (CS) students set a new record in 2022.
 CS students were awarded more CS degrees than any other engineering college in the nation.

+Research

+A team of scientists from OSU's Nuclear Science and Engineering school is credited with inventing the first Small Modular Reactor (SMR) in 2007.
+OSU's prototype was used by NuScale Power to develop the NuScale Power Module, used in their VOYGR power plants.
+As of 2023, NuScale Power's VOYGR, VOYGR-4, and VOYGR-6 are the only SMRs approved by the Nuclear Regulatory Commission for operation in the US.
+SMR's are designed to power individual commercial operations, rather than entire cities.
+The third US-licensed SMR OSU and NuScale Power developed is the VOYGR-6.
+The SMR delivers up to 77 megawatts of energy (MWe) per module and can manage up to six modules to produce up to 462 MWe.
+OSU and NuScale Power are working with the Nuclear Regulatory Commission to offer increased power with a 77 MWe, 12-module reactor.
+The newly introduced VOYGR-12 will offer a maximum output of up to 924 MWe once licensed.